About Sleep Apnea

 Fortunately, sleep apnea patients can respond well to treatment, and the most common form of treatment is the use of a CPAP (continuous positive airway pressure) machine.
-A patient's ability to tolerate the device will have a big impact on its effectiveness, but those who do often have great results and a decrease in their apnea episodes and increased oxygen saturation.
+A patient's ability to tolerate the device will have a big impact on its effectiveness, but those who do often have great results, including a decrease in their apnea episodes and increased oxygen saturation.

-The underwriting for sleep apnea has come a long way and we have several carriers that will issue at Standard and even a few that claim that a Preferred offer is available in the ideal situations.
+Underwriting for sleep apnea has come a long way.
+We have several carriers that will issue at Standard, and even a few that claim that a Preferred offer is available in the ideal situations.
 Please give us a call to discuss your next sleep apnea case and let us help you get the best offer possible with your client’s specific circumstances.
 Our free questionnaire will help you gather the necessary information.Download the Questionnaire

 As always, we're here to help you answer questions, and provide the best underwriting services possible to help you place cases.